 Playing points are a regular thing in squads for a number of reasons.
-Implementing what you have learnt earlier in the squad session, or have it be something from your private, is important for player growth.
+Implementing what you have learned earlier in the squad session, or have it be something from your private, is important for player growth.
 Being able to compete for every shot, and solve decisions on your own marks the pathway of a great tennis player.

-We learn technique to achieve the tactical outcomes.
+We learn the technique to achieve tactical outcomes.
 Squads are full of tactics.
 Having good technique is important, but we need to know how to play the game of tennis, and that comes through tactics.
-Understanding tactics using weapons, consistency, depth, transition, net play, serve & return, are all but a few things your player will utilize to maximize their game potential.
+Understanding tactics using weapons, consistency, depth, transition, netplay, serve & return, are all but a few things your player will utilize to maximize their game potential.

 All squads will have competition involved.
 Competing is healthy.
 Having our players enjoy competing but also love the game of tennis is a necessity.
 Tennis is a game that will have a winner & loser.
 If you compete and have 100% effort then you’ve already won.

 Squad environments are team environments.
-Everyone has their input to the session, they feel safe speaking up, are accountable to one another and can have fun too.
+Everyone has their input to the session, they feel safe speaking up, are accountable to one another, and can have fun too.
 We want them to enjoy the game of tennis and feel the environment is allowing them to achieve that feat.
-High performance squads will have a strong culture around work ethic and ownership, while social squads will have a culture of enjoyment and participation.
+High-performance squads will have a strong culture around work ethic and ownership, while social squads will have a culture of enjoyment and participation.
 There is no right or wrong; it is all catered to the individual.

-Tennis is a very tough sport, squads can be very fun when you come to practice with your friends and team mates.
+Tennis is a very tough sport, squads can be very fun when you come to practice with your friends and teammates.
 Because a lot of squads involve team competitions and activities it can be more enjoyable for some kids rather than privates.

-Squads are also very cost effective, with bigger groups and ratios but in turn you get a lot more time on court too.
+Squads are also very cost-effective, with bigger groups and ratios but in turn, you get a lot more time on court too.